zeineuub/termoFlame/README.md

 #### Usage

-To use the library just pass in the options for the local storage module ([react-native-storage](https://github.com/sunnylqm/react-native-storage)) and the paho object will be attached to global scope.
+To use the library just pass in the options for the local storage module ([react-native-storage](https://github.com/sunnylqm/react-native-storage)) and the paho object will be attached to the global scope.
 ```javascript
 import { useState, useEffect } from "react";
 import Paho from 'paho-mqtt';